 Just as an athlete can’t ignore an injury, you can’t overlook your cash flow problem.
 Like a dodgy knee, it won’t get better on its own.
 In fact, it will get far worse.
-Fortunately, there’s a quick and easy way to resolve the problem: hire a part-time CFO.
+Fortunately, there’s a quick and easy way to resolve the problem: hire a part-time Finance Director (FD) or CFO.

-The CFO Centre will provide you with a world-class CFO with ‘big business experience’ for a fraction of the cost of a full-time CFO.
+The FD Centre will provide you with a world-class FD or CFO with ‘big business experience’ for a fraction of the cost of a full-time FD.
 It’s the business equivalent of having an Olympic coach at your beck and call.
-You can watch a 3-minute video here which explains the part-time CFO model.
+You can watch a 3-minute video here which explains the part-time FD/CFO model.

-Your part-time CFO will identify and address all the immediate threats to your business and then prevent cash flow problems from recurring.
+Your part-time FD will identify and address all the immediate threats to your business and then prevent cash flow problems from recurring.

 Having the right cash flow management processes in place and being able to spot peaks and troughs in trading to improve cash flow is one of the most critical components of any finance function.

-Put an end to your cash flow problems now by calling the CFO Centre today.
-To book your free one-to-one call with one of our part-time CFOs, just click here now.
+Put an end to your cash flow problems now by calling the FD Centre today.
+To book your free one-to-one call with one of our part-time FDs, just click here now.

 Hire a superstar part-time CFO